 The Hörnli Ridge is nevertheless a serious climb, for three reasons.

 Other normal routes to the summit include the Lion’s Ridge from the Italian side of the mountain, graded AD, and the Zmutt Ridge, accessed from the Hörnli Hut, which is a long and exposed climb graded D.

 The last two regular routes are for hardcore mountaineers only.
 The Furggen route is the most difficult ridge climb, graded D+/TD.
-And the North Face, one of theclassic Alpine north faces, is graded TD.
-The usual Schmidt route up the north face involves steep ice and climbing at IV and V, delicate unstable rock, and taking 10-12 hours.
+And the North Face, one of the classic Alpine north faces, is graded TD.
+The usual Schmidt route up the north face involves steep ice and climbing at IV and V, delicate unstable rock, and takes 10-12 hours.
 Many climbers will spend a night on the north face or bivouacking on the summit.